Self Directed Search (SDS) by John Holland

-This article provides a practical explanation of Self-Directed Search (SDS) by John Holland.
+Self Directed Search: this article provides a practical explanation of Self Directed Search (SDS) by John Holland.
 After reading, you’ll have a basic understanding of this powerful human resource management tool.

-What is Self-Directed Search (SDS) by John Holland?
+What is a Self Directed Search by John Holland?

 Artistic personalities usually perform well in creative positions, while realists thrive better in a work environment that applies tools and machines.

 Personalities focused on conventionality more often look for detail-oriented careers such as in the financial sector.
 Social personality types more often look for positions that involve interaction with others.

 The enterprising personalities look for a career in which they can lead and sell.